 Definition:

-Virtual Reality (VR) is a technology that creates a three-dimensional digital environment, immersive and interactive, simulating a realistic experience for the user through visual stimuli, auditory and, sometimes, tactile
+Virtual Reality (VR) is a technology that creates a three-dimensional, immersive and interactive digital environment, simulating a realistic experience for the user through visual, auditory and, sometimes, tactile stimuli.

 Description: